 We will use this information to find the right advisor near you

 Founded in 1993, wealth management and financial planning firm Allworth Financial was previously known as Hanson McClain Advisors, after its co-chief founders and senior partners, Scott T. Hanson and Patrick C. McClain.
-In 2020, Allworth Financial was purchased by Lightyear Capital.
-The firm is now officially owned and controlled, through intermediate subsidiaries, by Lightyear and the Ontario Teachers Pension Plan.
+In 2020, Allworth Financial was purchased by Lightyear Capital, a private equity firm.
+Allworth is now officially owned and controlled, through intermediate subsidiaries, by Lightyear and the Ontario Teachers Pension Plan.

-Allworth Financial has over 200 employees, nearly 90 of whom perform investment advisory functions.
+Allworth Financial has nearly 350 employees, almost 120 of whom perform investment advisory functions.
 The majority of the firm’s advisors are certified financial planners (CFPs).

 Hanson and McClain co-founded Allworth as Hanson McClain Advisors in 1993.
 Together they also founded Liberty Reverse Mortgage, which was eventually acquired by Fortune 500 Company Genworth Financial.
 Liberty is now one of the largest reverse mortgage companies in the U.S.